 There is an Annual General Meeting (usually held in June) when all members are invited to give their views on past and future happenings in our city.

-Perhaps the highlight of the year is our Awards Evening in October where we celebrate best practice in current architecture and design – for both buildings and our green spaces.
+Perhaps the highlight of the year is our Awards Evening where we celebrate best practice in current architecture and design – for both buildings and our green spaces.

 Additionally, we participate in the St Albans Residents First Weekend and Heritage Open Days, and arrange visits to other interesting and historic towns.

 Often when we object to a new development we cite ‘loss of, or damage to, character’ or something similar.
 What is it that contributes to the character of an area?
 What makes St Albans – St Albans?
 What gives it a sense of place?
 This is an attempt to look at some of the things that have contributed to St Albans’ character in the past and raise some questions about what we might want in future developments large or small.